deltachat-bot/deltawoot/README.md

 docker run -v deltawoot:/home/deltawoot/files --env-file .env -p 5000:5000 -ti deltawoot
 ```

+### Add Agents to the Delta Chat Inbox

+Now you have to add some agents to your Inbox,
+so they can actually read the messages
+incoming via Delta Chat.

+For this, go to `https://example.org/app/accounts/1/settings/inboxes/list`
+and next to "Delta Chat",
+click on the settings wheel.
+Then click on "Collaborators",
+add all agents you want to handle the incoming requests,
+and finally click on "Update".

+### Publish the Invite Link for Your Bot

 Now you can look into the logs
 with `docker logs -ft deltawoot`,
 to find out the join code of the bot:

 ```
 2024-07-10T14:20:22.427084078Z INFO:root:Running deltachat core v1.141.2
+2024-07-10T14:20:22.820477302Z INFO:root:New chatwoot inbox created for deltawoot, please add agents to it here: https://example.org/app/accounts/1/settings/inboxes/1
 2024-07-10T14:20:22.431288436Z You can publish this invite code to your users: OPENPGP4FPR:AA5FDEF02BFC355FDEA09FF4CA4AFCD2F065E613#a=deltawoot%40nine.testrun.org&n=deltawoot%40nine.testrun.org&i=q4DhTVr1T2A&s=mT3Bo9JDdVx
 2024-07-10T14:20:22.437551296Z  * Serving Flask app 'deltawoot-webhook'
 2024-07-10T14:20:22.438395066Z  * Debug mode: on